elastic/eck-diagnostics/README.md

   -f, --filters strings                      Comma-separated list of filters in format "type=name". ex: elasticsearch=my-cluster (Supported types [agent apm beat elasticsearch enterprisesearch kibana maps])
   -h, --help                                 help for eck-diagnostics
-      --kubeconfig string                    optional path to kube config, defaults to $HOME/.kube/config -o, --operator-namespaces strings          Comma-separated list of namespace(s) in which operator(s) are running (default [elastic-system])
+      --kubeconfig string                    optional path to kube config, defaults to $HOME/.kube/config -l, --log-selectors stringArray            Label selectors to restrict the logs to be collected.
+Can be specified more than once.
+  -o, --operator-namespaces strings          Comma-separated list of namespace(s) in which operator(s) are running (default [elastic-system])
       --output-directory string              Path where to output diagnostic results -n, --output-name string                   Name of the output diagnostics file (default "eck-diagnostic-2023-02-21T09-16-17.zip")